pulumi/pulumi/developer-docs/providers/implementers-guide.md

 and obey the usual [custom resource lifecycle](#custom-resource-lifecycle).
 The `Check` and `Diff` methods for a provider resource are implemented using the [`CheckConfig`](#checkconfig) and [`DiffConfig`](#diffconfig) methods of the resource's provider instance.
-The latter is criticially important to the user experience: if [`DiffConfig`](#diffconfig) indicates that the provider resource must be replaced, all of the custom resources managed by the provider resource will _also_ be replaced.
+The latter is critically important to the user experience: if [`DiffConfig`](#diffconfig) indicates that the provider resource must be replaced, all of the custom resources managed by the provider resource will _also_ be replaced.
 Thus, `DiffConfig` should only indicate that replacement is required if the provider's